 The City Council is considering amendments to the City of Ketchikan Charter.
 Any amendments to the Charter can only be enacted by a vote of the qualified voters of the City.
 The final proposed amendments will be placed on the regular election ballot, set to take place on October 7, 2025.
-In advance of the election, the City Council is seeking public comment on the six (6) currently proposed Charter amendments, approved by the City Council at its April 17, 2025, meeting.

 More information on the City’s Charter, the process to amend the Charter, and the proposed sections to be amended is available below.